 Sturbaum asked if Murphy could summarize the proposal for Boy Scouts in attendance, and also for other viewers of this meeting.
 Murphy said that this was the third meeting on this issue that would increase rates to increase plant expansion.
 He said that currently the plant could provide 24 million gallons of water, but the capacity would, with this proposal, be increased to 30 million gallons.
 He said that the water line would be enhanced by a parallel line, an additional storage tank would be built and some additional improvements would be made to the water treatment plant.
-He noted that the ability to treat water and the ability to meet the Ten States Standards (Recommended Standards for Water Works) would be enlarged, both at the plant and in the field, with additional improvements in operations and maintenance.
+He noted that the ability to treat water and the ability to meet the Ten States Standards (Recommended Standards for Water Works) would be expanded by increasing filter capacity.
+He said pumps would be enlarged, both at the plant and in the field, with additional improvements in operations and maintenance.

 Volan asked how much each improvement would cost.
 He specifically asked about the expansion, without the redundancy capacity.
-In the ensuing discussion it was determined that the cost of expansion was the majority of the total amount of the projected project, with the COMMON COUNCIL SPECIAL SESSION May 17, 2010
+In the ensuing discussion it was determined that the cost of expansion was the majority of the total amount of the projected project, with the redundancy factor alone a much smaller portion of the project.
+It was noted that some capital items would serve for both redundancy and expansion.